sharikul/Query.php/README.md

 * PDO Module.

 # How to get started
-First and foremost, it is vital that you get Query.php connected to the database before executing any processes.
+First and foremost, it is vital that you get Query.php connected to the database before executing anything.
 You can do this via the internal `::setup` method, like so:

 ```php
 Query::setup( array(